gbroxey/blog/wip5.md

 A modified version of ``chullConcave`` is also available [on my GitHub][code].

 Plugging this in for int128s was really finnicky when it came to runtime.
 I was able to get anywhere from about 5 seconds to as high as 8 seconds for $D(10^{20})$ depending on how many function calls and int128 initializations I could remove.
-Recall from before that the $O(n^{1/3})$ memory version needed 4.2 sec for this case.
+Recall that the $O(n^{1/3})$ memory version needed 4.2 sec for this case.

 The important bit, though, is that the low memory usage allows us to easily parallelize this version by chopping up the hyperbola into a bunch of segments.
 The work by [Alcántara and others][hyperbola-chull-bound] that I used in a [previous section](#how-many-trapezoids) is useful in providing us the hueristic that we should likely split it up dyadically.
 My best results, however, were obtained by splitting the hyperbola at points that looked like $x = ck^3$ for a suitable constant $c$.
+I haven't done any actual analysis on this so it's probably not optimal.

 I'm curious about whether GPU programming (like CUDA or something) would allow for an extremely fast implementation of this algorithm.
-I'm not experienced in GPU programming, though, and so I'm putting this off for now.
+I'm not experienced in GPU programming so I'm putting this off for now.
 I'll likely investigate this some other time, but if you try it first please let me know.

 Here's a short table of data for the single-threaded version.
 You'll see the runtime is worse by a factor of about 1.85, since we're doing much more arithmetic.